Compare the Best Insoles for Standing All Day: Powerstep vs. Superfeet

 Powerstep Pinnacle shoe insoles are constructed with a double layer of foam cushioning, also featuring a deep heel cradle to provide enhanced protection for the heel during a heavy impact.
 The heel cradle also improves the stability of the foot during walking and running.

-Last but not least the Pinnacle Powerstep insoles are not extremely thick.
-They can fit in most types of shoes, including loafers or, in general, shoes with low-volume insoles, to improve their comfort and support.
+Last but not least, the Pinnacle Powerstep insoles are not extremely thick.
+They can fit in most types of shoes, including loafers or, in general, shoes with low-volume insoles to improve their comfort and support.

 Sof Sole Full Length Athlete Cushioning Neutral Arch Replacement Insoles Review

 As their name suggests, the Sof Sole Athlete are shoe insoles made specifically for athletic shoes.
-However, they’re also ideal for walking shoes, casual shoes, loafers, cross trainers, etc. They feature a neutral arch design which fits most foot types and shoe types.
+However, they’re also ideal for walking shoes, casual shoes, loafers, cross trainers, etc. They feature a neutral arch design that fits most foot types and shoe types.
 They can be placed inside the shoe over the original shoe insoles, or as a replacement for them.
 However, most users have reported that their shoes provide considerably more comfort if the original insoles of their shoes have been completely replaced by Sof Athlete.

-The Sof Sole Athlete shoe insole integrates gel pads at the heel and forefoot, to provide extra cushioning.
+The Sof Sole Athlete shoe insole integrates gel pads at the heel and forefoot to provide extra cushioning.
 These small gel cushions also provide some additional adherence to the bottom of the shoe.

 The arch pad of this insole is flexible but firm enough to provide adequate support.
 Due to this fact, it can deliver the required comfort and support for users with plantar fasciitis, considerably alleviating pain during long walks, or in a case of a job that requires standing up for a long period.